hawkinglai/Easybolic/README.md

 }

 # important
-You need to download the pre train model of PointMLP!
+You need to download the pre-trained model of PointMLP!